Lead-Educate-Assist-Promote (LEAP) Grants

 - Educational and promotional materials and activities such as fact sheets, case studies, peer-to-peer learning events, workshops, development of awards and other recognition programs

-- have clear linkages to driving a more circular economy in South Australia
+- have clear linkages to driving a more circular economy and/or sustainable business community in South Australia

 - target activities prioritised higher on the waste management hierarchy than current practice

 - be delivered in partnership with a suitably qualified and capable, independent and impartial service provider (a specialist advisory consultant, or equivalent) OR the applicant must provide sufficient evidence to demonstrate a satisfactory level of expertise and experience exists within the organisation for effective project delivery

 - meet and contribute to the program aim, objectives and outcomes.

 Preference will be given to applicants that can demonstrate demand for the project from their target audience; and/or can provide evidence of an information gap that the project will address.

 - Organisations with a community or other non-business focus (such as education, schools, community groups)

 - Organisations that provide waste management services